residing at ingynbin[1]

 white ibises

-[9] Lemsip brings relief before sitting, coffee after!
-Despite a head cold and running nose, there is surprising vitality in the body, even if at times it wobbles uncertainly, drearily:
+[9] Lemsip brings relief in the morning before sitting.
+Despite a head cold and running nose, there is surprising vitality in the body:

 start again, the body